Registering for Courses

 The SCOL strongly discourages students from a visit with another law school during their last semester before graduation because the SCOL will not transfer credit hours from any course in which the visiting student earns less than a C, irrespective of the student’s cumulative GPA (credits received in pass/fail courses in which students receive a “pass” grade will be counted).

-In order to graduate from the SCOL, students who petition to visit another law school during a Fall/Spring Semester:
+In order to graduate from the SCOL, students who petition to visit another law school during a Fall/Spring Semester:- Must complete all required courses at the Sturm College of Law

-• Must complete at least sixty (60) credit hours at the Sturm College of Law
+- Must complete at least sixty (60) credit hours at the Sturm College of Law

-• Cannot take more than eighteen (18) credit hours in one semester or more than thirty (30) total credit hours in one year at the other law school, and
+- Cannot take more than eighteen (18) credit hours in one semester or more than thirty (30) total credit hours in one year at the other law school, and

 Students who visit at another law school during a Fall/Spring Semester must submit official transcripts to the Registrar’s Office each semester that show that the student remains in good standing at the host law school.
 A student who fails to maintain a cumulative grade point average of 2.3 at the host school must seek readmission to the Sturm College of Law with a petition to the Examinations and Standing Committee.